 REI’s Sahara collection is their flagship hiking bottoms line, and the Cargo Shorts here are a nice reflection of the brand’s focus on value.
 For just $10 more than the Columbia Silver Ridge Cargo Shorts above, the Sahara uses noticeably higher-quality materials, including a small dose of spandex (4%) for improved mobility (the Columbia is 100% nylon).
 The fabric itself is soft and supple—on par with pricier alternatives like the Patagonia Quandary above—and the shorts have the light, airy, and breathable feel that we love for hot-weather hikes.
 Storage isn’t bad either, including dual cargo pockets (one with a flap and one with a zipper) as well as standard hand and rear pockets.
 Taken together, the Sahara Cargo Shorts are another well-rounded REI design at a good price.

 In this case, however, the devil is in the details.
 Specifically, the Sahara Shorts have a loose fit in the legs that’s comfortable but does give them a slightly less modern look than much of the competition (of course, this part is subjective).
 Additionally, while we appreciate that the hand pockets are deep, they extend all the way into the cargo pocket space and can create some awkward overlap when both pockets are in use.
-The belt loops are also noticeably tiny and couldn’t accommodate my Arcade belt (a pretty classic hiking choice), and the plastic button closure isn’t very confidence-inspiring with thin thread holding it in place.
+The belt loops are also noticeably tiny and couldn’t accommodate our Arcade belt (a pretty classic hiking choice), and the plastic button closure isn’t very confidence-inspiring with thin thread holding it in place.
 Again, the Sahara Cargo Shorts do feel more premium and durable than the Columbia Silver Ridge above, but we were admittedly disappointed by the finer details.

 See the Men's REI Sahara Cargo Shorts See the Women's Sahara Bermuda Shorts